 The College is home to or headquarters of the following scholarly resources.

 The New York Journal of Sociology

 A digital journal of critical and interdisciplinary social research and theory

 An open access scholarly journal dedicated to the SUNY community of Applied Learning practitioners

 A refereed publication featuring current research completed by scholars in the field of outdoor education

 A journal of transnational women's and gender studies

 The Inclusive Recreation Resource Center headquartered at SUNY Cortland helps to make recreation inclusive for all people.

 A foreign language teaching forum

 Of the 316 full-time academic faculty at SUNY Cortland, 80%* hold the terminal degree in their field.
-The College catalogs list full-time faculty and professional staff with the institutions where they earned their degrees.
+The university catalogs list full-time faculty and professional staff with the institutions where they earned their degrees.